 Restaurant Guest Satisfaction Snapshot™ – March, 2022

-The restaurant industry continues to post growth year over year, but the rate slowed down considerably during March as the industry is starting to lap over a period of accelerated recovery last year.
+The restaurant industry continues to post growth year over year, but the rate slowed down considerably during March as the industry is starting to lap throughout accelerated recovery last year.
 This time last year is when vaccines became more available and another round of stimulus payments helped unleash some pent-up demand.
 Sales growth was 7.1% during March, compared to 21.2% in February.

 Guest counts have not been able to keep up.
 Traffic growth became negative in March at -1.7%, down from 8.1% the previous month.
-The rapid rise in average guest check remains a challenge for restaurant guests, as they faced historically high inflation rates during the month.
+The rapid rise in average guest checks remains a challenge for restaurant guests, as they face historically high inflation rates during the month.
 The segments with the largest increase in average check year over year were fast casual and quick service.

-Guest sentiment is improving for restaurant service as well.
-Even though service net sentiment slipped slightly in March compared to the previous two months, the first three months of 2022 restaurants posted the strongest service sentiment since November of 2020.
+The guest sentiment is improving for restaurant service as well.
+Even though service net sentiment slipped slightly in March compared to the previous two months, in the first three months of 2022 restaurants posted the strongest service sentiment since November of 2020.